blind-contours/Causal-2-Pedagogy/README.md

 # Causal-2-Pedagogy

-This repository aims to organize all the materials and teaching resources for PH243A, Advanced Topics in Causal Inference
+This repository aims to organize all the materials and teaching resources for PH243A, Advanced Topics in Causal Inference.
+The main goal is to create a repository of resources for graduate student instructors (GSIs) that has version control such that as labs, simulations, and other resources change between GSIs there is a running history that can trace these changes.
+Overall, this repository aims to provide information that can be used by future GSIs to incrementally make PH243A use more of the teaching methods detailed in the book _Building Thinking Classrooms in Mathematics_